 Washable nursing pads

 As your body works to even out your milk production, leaks can happen.
-I opted for these washable nursing pads because they’re more environmentally-friendly than the disposable ones, plus they’re way more comfortable.
+I opted for these washable nursing pads because they’re more environmentally friendly than the disposable ones and are way more comfortable.

 Dr. Brown’s bottles*